memrange/push-notify-apn/README.md

 without the need to keep open a long lived TCP connection per app, dramatically reducing the power consumption in standby mode.

-The library is still in an experimental state.
-Bug and success reports as well as feature and pull requests are very welcome.
+The library is still in an experimental state but apparently is used by a few people and seems to be working.
+Bug and success reports as well as feature and pull requests are very welcome!

 Sending a message is as simple as: